kubescape/kubescape/docs/cel-engine.md

 CEL violations become `RuleResponse` values with the same shape as Rego's, so nothing downstream changes.

+### Messages

+A violation's message follows the same precedence the apiserver's validator uses: the validation's `messageExpression` if it has one and it evaluates, then its static `message`, then a `failed expression: <expr>` fallback.

+A `messageExpression` that fails to evaluate falls back to the next option rather than turning the result into an error.
+The verdict has already been reached at that point, and failing to render an explanation is not grounds for discarding it.
+The message expression draws from the same cost budget as the validations, as it does at admission.

+### Remediation paths

 VAP validations carry no path information: a validation has an expression, a message, a `messageExpression` and a reason, and nothing that says which field of